MarkHolden/dev-notes/README.md

 ```

 ### Can't find the npm package name?
-Try looking in the `package.json` for the SDK you want to pull in.
+Try looking in the `package.json` in the SDK you want to pull in.

 ### Setting up a Local Nuget:
 Want to create a local nuget package for an SDK?
 This command puts it in the global packages folder